 - If you can’t quit alcohol, keep your consumption to a minimum, just a couple of drinks.
 Less is more and all that

 - Don’t take recreational drugs, not at all

 - Reduce the overall burden of artificial chemicals in your life – that’s industrial chemicals, household chemicals, cosmetics, cleaning products and more

 - We should all look to keep our use of man-made chemicals to a minimum, most of them have never even been fully tested for safety

 Group 2: Things you should consume to nourish your body and boost your health.

 Core Principle 5: Breathe!
-Use your lungs.
-Get plenty of fresh air and sunshine every day
+Use your lungs fully.
+Get plenty of fresh air, every day

 Weight loss tip #1: Try to take your focus off food!

 – We can live for about 3 months without food.

 – We can live for about 3 days without any water.